mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 ### mtlynch.io (this blog)

-My major change this year was thinking more strategically about article topics.
+My major change in blogging this year was thinking more strategically about article topics.
 Before 2020, I wrote with an attitude of, "This topic is on my mind right now, so I'm going to write about it and see what happens."
 Sometimes the post would find an audience, but more often, it wouldn't.

 This year, before I began any new article, I asked myself two questions: